gjearevoll/HotspotsDerived/REAMDE.md

 This directory involves one script which imports our species richness estimates and then turns them into layers of a raster.
 It then combines them with a large range of other raster data (see the individual README file for more details) so that these can easily be visualised in conjunction with our Hotspots data.
 The data folder here includes different subfolders, each with external data that is added as layers of our final raster.
+Some of the raw data has been added, some is simply too big to fit on GitHub.

-### Model analysis
+### Covariate analysis

 Here we download all our reduced models for a species group in order to find the overall effect of each environmental covariate on the entire species group.
 The script simply involves compiling the effects across models and applying a density function to each